-Julia A. Haller, MD.
+Julia A. Haller, M.D.
 Dr. Haller has served as a member of the Board since August 2022.
 Dr. Haller has served as the Ophthalmologist-in-Chief of Wills Eye Hospital since November 2007, where she holds the William Tasman, M.D.
 Endowed Chair and is Professor and Chair of the Department of Ophthalmology at Sidney Kimmel Medical College at Thomas Jefferson University and Thomas Jefferson University Hospitals.
 Prior to her current positions, Dr. Haller trained at the Wilmer Eye Institute at Johns Hopkins where she served as the first female Chief Resident.
 She then joined the Johns Hopkins faculty where she directed the retina fellowship program and held the Katharine Graham Chair in Ophthalmology.
 Dr. Haller currently serves on the board of directors at Bristol Myers Squibb Co. and Opthea Limited and previously served on the board of directors at Eyenovia, Inc. and Celgene.
-Dr. Haller currently serves on the board of The Philadelphia, chairs the Heed Ophthalmic Foundation, and is president of the council for the Johns Hopkins Hopkins Medicine Alumni Association.
-Dr. Haller received a A.B. in Philosophy from Princeton University and her M.D. from Harvard University Medical School.
+Dr. Haller currently serves on the board of The Philadelphia Orchestra Association, is vice chair of the Board of Trustees of The College of Physicians of Philadelphia, chairs the Heed Ophthalmic Foundation, and is president of the council for the Johns Hopkins Medicine Alumni Association.
+Dr. Haller received an A.B. in Philosophy from Princeton University and her M.D. from Harvard University Medical School.